anvbis/anvbis.github.io/content/posts/exploring-historical-v8-heap-sandbox-escapes-i.md

 ## Code Execution

-In order to achieve code execution we don't actually require the arbitrary read primitive.
+In order to achieve code execution we don't actually require the arbitrary read primitive, it was really just an extra primitive to explore.
 All the values we need to leak are already stored on the heap.

 The arbitrary write primitive however, is extremely useful.
 In the code below, it is used to write shellcode to the `rwx` page allocated by a wasm instance object.
 This, of course, is a very well